 • It takes far less magnetic energy to record your data onto one of these cards

-While LoCo cards aren’t great for heavy use, if you need a card where it’s easy to change the data as often as you need to, LoCo cards are perfect.
-You’ll find them being used for phone cards, store gift cards, hotel key cards and transport passes.
+While Lo-Co cards aren’t great for heavy use, if you need a card where it’s easy to change the data as often as you need to, Lo-Co cards are perfect.
+They are used for phone cards, store gift cards, hotel key cards and transport passes.